-These healthy cold sandwich recipes are made very refreshing with cold meats.
+These healthy old fashioned cold sandwich recipes are made very refreshing with cold meats.
 Tomatoes, lettuce, watercress, and cucumbers are vegetables most commonly used.

 Tomatoes or cucumbers should be chopped and mixed with a mayonnaise.
 Spread the bread with butter, cut delicate slices, and spread with the vegetable.
 Put together and serve.

 Lettuce and watercress should be shredded.
 Spread the bread with mayonnaise, and mix the lettuce or water cress with a French dressing.

 Vegetable sandwiches should be served as soon as possible after making to enjoy their freshness.